 Marais v.
 Chase Home Finance, LLC, 736 F.3d 711 (6th Cir.
-2013) – This is one of the first decisions under the Real Estate Settlement Procedures Act creating 6th Circuit precedent regarding a borrower’s ability to maintain a claim under RESPA.
+2013) – This is one of the first decisions under the Real Estate Settlement Procedures Act regarding a borrower’s ability to maintain a claim under RESPA.

 Wells Fargo Bank, N.A. v.
-Gerst, 2014-Ohio-80 – The Ohio 5th District Court of Appeals affirmed that compliance with HUD Regulations was a condition precedent to foreclosing on a Fair Housing Administration mortgage loan.
+Gerst, 2014-Ohio-80 – The Ohio 5th District Court of Appeals decisions regarding the applicability of HUD Regulations on a Fair Housing Administration mortgage loan.

 In re Beiter, 590 B.R.
 446 (Bankr.
 S.D.
-Ohio 2018) – This case alleges that a lender illegally demanded money on portions of a debt that were discharged in bankruptcy.
-The case is one of the first nationally to allege violations of bankruptcy discharges as a class action in bankruptcy court.
-It is ongoing.
+Ohio 2018) – Bankruptcy decision regarding the ability to allege bankruptcy violations as a class action in bankruptcy court.

 Justice v.
-Ocwen Servicing, LLC, 2:13 CV 165 (S.D.Ohio 2014) – Summary judgment decision on claims under the FDCPA, TILA, and RESPA.
-The court interpreted servicers’ requirements to respond with information specifically requested by the customer.
+Ocwen Servicing, LLC, 2:13 CV 165 (S.D.Ohio 2014) – Decision under the FDCPA, TILA, and RESPA interpreting servicers’ requirements to respond with information requested by the customer.

 MDL In re Fed Loan Student Loan Servicing Litigation, 2:18-md-02833-CDJ (E.D.
 Pa.) – Doucet has been appointed to the Executive Committee of this MDL that involves up to 325,000 student loan accounts.

 PHH Mortg. v.
 Ramsey, 17 N.E..3d 629 (Ohio 10th Dist.
-2014) – Successful defense of a verdict in favor of a foreclosed homeowner, where the court found the mortgage company breached the terms of the mortgage.
+2014) – Defense of a foreclosure verdict, where the court found the mortgage company breached the terms of the mortgage.